rj2704/whatsapp/README.md

-This is a Whatsapp Clone.
+This is a whatsapp clone.
 It is developed using react, node.js, express, mongoDB, material-ui.